 The Godot Roguelike Basic Set – Introduction

 The Yet Another Roguelike Tutorial is the canonical starting point for people interested in building a traditional roguelike.
-Written in Python, it leverages the TCOD library, a toolkit tailor-made roguelike development, which includes ASCII based tile rendering, event handling tuned for turn-based play, field of view calculations, and save/load systems.
+Written in Python, it leverages the TCOD library, a toolkit tailor-made for roguelike development, which includes ASCII based tile rendering, event handling tuned for turn-based play, field of view calculations, and save/load systems.

 Godot has none of these things.